When and Where was Thomas Hardy Born?

 Dunster Castle, appears in the "Laodicean".

-Gaulden House, Lydeard St. Laurence, is the seat
+Gaulden House, Lydeard St. Laurence, is the seat of the Turberville Family.

 Thomas Hardy Society